mattsnell/people-poc-main/src/docs/details.md

 A potential solution is outlined below, it has the benefits of being completely serverless, it enables the contributors to take advantage of well known revision control tools and only configuration/setup once to get the ball rolling.

+**This is not a walkthrough, there are some assumptions that have been made with regards to existing resources in your account**

 **Assumptions:**
 * Routing to the sites is a solved problem, what I've done to make this work is configure an Application Load Balancer (ALB) with path based routing.
 There are rules that forward requests to the appropriate Target Groups and these groups have the appropriate containers as members.
 * There is existing ECS infrastructure that can be used to host the containers created below